remotion-dev/remotion/packages/docs/docs/player/api.md

 Limit playback to only play before a certain frame.
 The video will end at this frame and move to the beginning once it has ended.
 Must be an integer, not smaller than `1`, not smaller than [`inFrame`](#inframe) and not bigger than `durationInFrames - 1`.
 Default `null`, which means the end of the video.

+### `initiallyShowControls`

+_optional, available from v3.2.24_

+If true, the controls flash when the player enters the scene.
+After 2 seconds without hover, the controls fade out.
+This is similar to how YouTube does it, and signals to the user that the player is in fact controllable.
+You can also pass a `number`, with which you can customize the duration in milliseconds.
+Default `true` since `v3.2.24`, before that unsupported.

 ## `PlayerRef`

 You may attach a ref to the player and control it in an imperative manner.